nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 Being able to see your NGINX Plus Ingress Dashboards remotely will be a big help in observing your traffic metrics and patterns within each AKS cluster.
 It will require only two Nginx for Azure configuration items for each cluster - a new Nginx Server block and a new Upstream block.

 This will be the logical network diagram for accessing the Nginx Ingress Dashboards.

+So why use ports 9001 and 9002 for the NIC Dashboards?
+Will this work on port 80/443?
+Yes, it will, but separating this type of monitoring traffic from production traffic is generally considered a Best Practice.
+It also shows you that Nginx for Azure is able to use any port for Port Based routing, it is not limited to just ports 80 and 443 like some cloud load balancers.

 ![Lab3 NIC Dashboards Diagrom](media/lab3_nic-dashboards-diagram.png)